 Skip to main content

-At this point, we have created a playable game loop, so let's complete the beginning and end parts so the game is nicely packaged.
+We've now got a playable game loop, so let's complete the beginning and end parts so the game is nicely packaged.

 Displaying instructions